SenseLogic/ATLAS/README.md

     *   modification time order;
     *   reverse modification time order.

+The tree view can therefore remain hidden most of the time, as it is no longer needed for navigation and note creation.

 ## Installation

 *   In your vault folder, create a `.obsidian/plugins/atlas` subfolder.